 Things are changing.
 A new pier is under construction, which will include a swanky new Virgin Atlantic lounge amongst other facilities, but this will take time to complete.

 In the meantime, Manchester Airport has had another idea.
 It is building a totally separate VIP terminal to open this Summer which anyone can use.
-(EDIT: the opening has now been delayed until November 2019)

 Called PremiAir, it is currently under construction near the Runway Visitor Park.
 It looks like this: